emberjs/rfcs/text/0000-template.md

 }
 ```

-We can simplify `attributesDefinitonFor` and `relationshipsDefinitionFor` methods to always accept an object.
+We can simplify `attributesDefinitionFor` and `relationshipsDefinitionFor` methods to always accept an object.

 ```typescript
 interface SchemaDefinitionService {